 Dunkirk is a tiny village located in the state of Ohio.
 With a population of 766 people and just one neighborhood, Dunkirk is the 613th largest community in Ohio.
-Dunkirk has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Dunkirk has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 When you are in Dunkirk, you'll notice that it is more blue-collar than most other communities in America.
 53.11% of Dunkirk’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Dunkirk is a village of production and manufacturing workers, transportation and shipping workers, and construction workers and builders.
 There are especially a lot of people living in Dunkirk who work in office and administrative support (8.29%), healthcare (6.74%), and maintenance occupations (5.18%).